Mesh-Informed Neural Networks for Operator Learning in Finite Element Spaces: Mesh-Informed Neural Networks

 \subsubsection{Relationship to CNNs and GNNs}

-Mesh-Informed architectures can work at different resolutions simultaneously, in a way that is very similar to CNNs.
+Mesh-Informed architectures can operate at different \newstuff{levels of resolution}, in a way that is very similar to CNNs.
 However, their construction comes with multiple advantages.
 First of all, Definition \ref{def:meshinformed} adapts to any geometry, while convolutional layers typically operate on square or cubic input-output.
 Furthermore, convolutional layers use weight sharing, meaning that all parts of the domain are treated in the same way.
 This may not be an optimal choice in some applications, such as those involving PDEs, as we may want to differentiate our behavior over $\Omega$ (for instance near of far away from the boundaries).

 Conversely, MINNs share with GNNs the ability to handle general geometries.
 As a matter of fact, we mention that these architectures have been recently applied to mesh-based data, see e.g. \cite{meshnet,gruber,deepmind,meshcond}.
-With respect to GNNs, the main advantage of MINNs lies in their capacity to work at different fidelity levels.
-This fact, which essentially comes from the presence of an underlying spatial domain, has at least two advantages: it favors resolution independence and it increases the interpretability of hidden layers (now the number of neurons is not arbitrary but comes from the chosen discretization).
-In this sense, MINNs exploit meshing strategies as auxiliary tools and they appear to be a natural choice for learning discretized functional outputs.
+With respect to GNNs, the main advantage of MINNs lies in their capacity to work at different \newstuff{resolutions}.
+This fact, which essentially comes from the presence of an underlying spatial domain, has at least two advantages: it \newstuff{provides a direct way for either reducing or increasing the dimensionality of a given input,} and it increases the interpretability of hidden layers (now the number of neurons is not arbitrary but comes from the chosen discretization). \newstuff{In a way, mesh-informed architectures are similar to hierarchical GNNs, however, their construction is fundamentally different.
+While GNNs use \textit{aggregation} strategies to collapse neighbouring information, MINNs differentiate their behavior depending on the nodes that are being involved.
+This difference, makes the two approaches better suited for different applications.
+For instance, GNNs can be of great interest when dealing with geometric variability, as their construction allows for a single architecture to operate over completely different domains, see e.g. \cite{marta}.
+Conversely, if the shape of the domain is fixed, then MINNs may grant a higher expressivity, as they are ultimately obtained by pruning dense feedforward models.} In this sense, MINNs \newstuff{only} exploit meshing strategies as auxiliary tools, and they appear to be a natural choice for learning discretized functional outputs.